 Share your symptoms with your healthcare provider, even if you think it may be trivial or unrelated to MS. It may be helpful to document these symptoms with a journal or by using tools available on your smartphone or computer so you can be prepared to speak honestly with your doctor.
 Be proactive and advocate for yourself—you are not alone in this journey!

 Stay up to date by signing up to receive posts from other neurologists, nurses, and people living with MS.

 Crystal D. RN, BSN

 About The Author

-Crystal D. RN, BSN is a Clinical Nurse Educator who has been with Teva for over two years, supporting MS patients as well as patients with other neurological and respiratory disorders.
+Crystal D. RN, BSN has supported MS patients as well as patients with other neurological and respiratory disorders.
 She has over 20 years of experience as a registered nurse, working in both inpatient as well as community health positions.

 COPAXONE® (glatiramer acetate injection) is a prescription medicine that is used to treat relapsing forms of multiple sclerosis (MS), to include clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease, in adults.

 Do not use COPAXONE® if you are allergic to glatiramer acetate or mannitol.